The Most Important Vitamins for Teens

 Vitamin E is an antioxidant that supports healthy immune function and healthy skin.
 It may also be important for a healthy cardiovascular system.
 According to the Linus Pauling Institute, lack of Vitamin E in teens is surprisingly high, with over 90% of U.S. adolescents getting less than the recommended amount.
 We recommend a natural, plant-based source of Vitamin E, as it is much more effective in the body than synthetic Vitamin E.8

 Iron helps build muscle mass and healthy blood.
 Teen bodies do this at a faster rate, so they need more iron than adults.
-Teen girls especially need more iron once they start menstruating, which increases iron loss.
+Teen girls need more iron than guys, especially once they start menstruating, which increases iron loss.
 Iron deficiency is common worldwide, especially for women, and teen girls are considered at higher risk.2

 Iron isn’t just important for physical growth, but for healthy brain development and neurotransmitter function as well.
 Iron deficiency can lead to slower cognitive development and weaker school performance,9 and has also been linked with mood disorders and attention disorders in teens.10 In one study, teen girls with an iron deficiency who took iron supplements saw an improvement in verbal learning.11

 Magnesium plays hundreds of crucial roles in the body, including energy production, DNA synthesis, and muscle function.
 It helps the body use calcium to build healthy bones, and it’s great for alleviating muscle cramps, which can help with teen growing pains.
 Magnesium also has a calming effect on the mind and nervous system, which can help teens with irritability, worry, and sleep issues.
 Most of us don’t get enough magnesium, including teens, so supplementing is a good idea.